SnowMoto/Final-Project/linked/linked_list.md

 1. Data - value of information
 2. Reference - link to the next node.

-The benefits of using linked list structure is the effcient ease to delete and insert with a few references VS shifting with multiple elements like an array.
+The benefits of using linked list structure is the effcient ease to delete and insert with a few references instead of shifting with multiple elements like an array.

 Below is an image that displays a single-linked list.
 The head is the first node which is A with a blank box for next.
 Then B with a blank box for next and so on.

 ![Nodes](chain.png)